|

 The Structure of the SAT

-You'll take the SAT test with a pencil and a Scantron sheet.
-The test is divided into four sections: Reading, Writing and Language, Math (no calculator), and Math (with calculator).
+You'll take the official SAT test online on the Bluebook app.
+The test is divided into four sections: Reading and Writing Module 1, Reading and Writing Module 2, Math Module 1, and Math Module 2.
 The number of questions for each section and the time allotted are as follows:

-Starting in 2023, the SAT will shift from a paper-and-pencil test to a digital test.
+Starting in 2023, the SAT has shifted from a paper-and-pencil test to a digital test.
 This will bring important changes to the test format, so it is important for you to understand the changes following the Digital SAT transition.

 What Does the SAT Test You On?